open-compensation-token-license/license-token-website/wikisrc/open-source-hardware-sustainability-infineon.md

 While offering vast sustainability benefits, open-source hardware faces hurdles:

 - **Intellectual Property**: Balancing IP rights with open collaboration is a critical task.
+Explore more on [open-source licensing challenges and solutions](https://www.license-token.com/wiki/open-source-licensing-challenges-and-solutions).
 - **Quality Control**: Ensuring consistent quality across industries like automotive and healthcare remains a challenge.
 - **Economic Considerations**: Addressing cost barriers in sustainable practices is vital for scalability.
 - **Community Management**: Effective community engagement and moderation are essential to the success of OSH initiatives.